vipulnaik/diet-exercise-health/events/2025/2025-exercise-tracker.md

 On Sunday 2025-01-26, I resumed strength exercises (dead hang and pull-ups).
 This begins a new 3-day cycle, with the next day for dumb bells and push-ups and the third day for rest from strength exercises.

+## 2025-01-27: at-home jogging and skipping of strength exercises due to time constraints and scheduling issues

+On Monday 2025-01-27, I did at-home jogging and skipped strength exercises due to a combination of time constraints and scheduling issues.